 As my work area expanded from Dallas across North America, it eventually dawned on me that my studio didn’t have to be in “megalopolis”.
 Soon after that realization, I built a new studio and home in the Davis Mountains of west Texas and in 2001 ASG, my wife and I relocated here.
 Logistics are not as daunting as one might think.
 After moving to the literal “end of the road,” I quickly perfected the dance that has allowed me and ASG to complete the largest projects of my career from the serenity of the Trans Pecos.

 ASG’s accolades include multiple awards from the American Institute of Architects Interfaith Design Knowledge Community (formerly Interfaith Forum on Religion, Art & Architecture) and the Corning Museum of Glass.
 My stained glass is published regularly and exhibited internationally.
 These honors underscore ASG’s reputation for innovative design executed with impeccable craftsmanship using European mouthblown glass, all at surprisingly affordable, turnkey prices.

 I hope you’ll like what you’ll see here.
-As a narcissistic artist working in a subtle, transparent medium, posting images on a website is a bit daunting.
+As a narcissistic artist working in a elusive, transparent medium, posting images on a website is a bit daunting.
 Try not to forget that, unlike static photos, when seen in person, stained glass is an ever-changing and extremely three- (or more-) dimensional experience.
 If you like these images, you’re going to love the real thing!
 Read what others have said.

 It will be my honor and pleasure to explore stained glass possibilities with you.
 Please let me know whenever you have questions or I can help in any way!